intaxwashere/intaxwashere.github.io/_posts/2022-10-20-blueprint-performance.md

 We can apply the same philosophy to Blueprints too.
 There are many operations that you can implement in C++ to outperform Blueprint performance by 20x in regular gameplay code.
 The less nodes you have in a graph, the less instructions VM will have to execute. **So if you are after optimizing your blueprint code, the only thing you can do is reduce the amount of nodes to execute.**

 If you take a look at `Kismet Libraries` that is implemented in Unreal Engine's source code (the static helper functions for math, line traces, overlap checks etc) that's actually what Epic Games is trying to do.
-Handling expensive to run operations in C++ and letting user get away with single function call overhead in the Blueprints graph.
+Wrapping expensive to run operations in C++ and letting user get away with single function call overhead in the Blueprints graph.
 Imagine having to loop through all possible overlaps and querying them in blueprints instead of using `Sphere Overlap by Actors`...
 It would be a terrible experience for your poor CPU! 😛

 So, alongside with moving things into C++ during development as you need more performance, if you're not a programmer already, learning a few bits of C++ to at least offload some stuff from Blueprints to C++ side would be very helpful for you.